CSCfi/pebbles/README.rst

 The system comes with Sphinx documentation under doc/.
 It's a work in progress to figure out where the documentation will be hosted.::

+        $ mkvirtualenv pb-doc
+        (pb-doc) $ pip install -r requirements.txt
-        $ cd doc && make html
+        (pb-doc) $ cd doc && make html

-Will build the html documentation.
+Will build the html documentation under doc/build.
 There is a requirement of graphviz for creating system structure graphs.

 .. _OpenStack driver: pouta_blueprints/drivers/provisioning/openstack_driver.py
 .. _Docker driver: pouta_blueprints/drivers/provisioning/README_docker_driver.md